ExBugggggg/awetools/README.md

 #### License

-1. Released under a MIT license.
+1. Released under the MIT license.
 See [MIT License](https://mit-license.org) for details.